ccnmtl/compiled3/content/articles/making-moocs-takeaways.md

 ## Takeaway 3: Leverage Essential Graphics in Adobe After Effects

-Like Slack, this last takeaway probably deserves its own Compiled article.
+Like Slack, this last takeaway probably deserves its own CompilED article.
 However, I wanted to touch on it here because when it comes to producing repetitive graphics for large quantities of videos, there has been no greater innovation than Adobe’s Essential Graphics.
 Essential Graphics is a feature